Disaster planning

 And copies of the emergency information form you filled out.

-You do have a local news radio station set on one of the buttons in the car radios, don’t you?
-And maybe one for your local city / county if they have their own AM / FM radio station for emergency news broadcasts.
+You do have a local news radio station set to play on your car radios, don’t you?
+And maybe your local city / county if they have their own AM / FM radio station for emergency news broadcasts.

 Make it a policy to ALWAYS keep at least a half tank of gas.
 (Whether for the power outage due to weather or an earthquake, or just when people have been lined up for blocks to get gas when everyone needs to evacuate at once or so you can change routes, idle or travel slowly or turn back in a winter storm.)